rimsey1/docs/pages/embedding/call-a-connector-method.md

 ### Call a Connector Method

-You can now call a connector method and get the raw response from the third-party application.
+You can now call a Connector Method and get the response from the third-party application.

+Some Connector Methods may alter the response returned by the third-party API, such as changing the structure to improve how Cyclr can work with it.
+If you're familiar with an application's API, you may notice some Responses look a little different.

 #### Request